ASE27-DEV/myfirstgame/README.md

 # myfirstgame
-First funny test of video game using canvas
+First funny test of video game using canvas.